rsspdc/checklists/checklists/pipelines.md

 		</li>
 		<li>
 			<p>
-			Functional package managers such as Nix and Guix have a 'best practices by design' approach to packaging software.
+			Functional package managers such as [Nix](https://nixos.org/) and [Guix](https://guix.gnu.org/) have a 'best practices by design' approach to packaging software.
 			They do not suffer from the issue of it being difficult to determine what is and is not a required dependency as this work is done up-front when the software is packaged.
 			They usually require that dependencies be completely specified and packages be build in a sandboxed environnment which only has access to the explicitly specified dependencies.
 			This provides much stronger guarantees of the ability to specify and build reproducible environments.
-			It is also possible to build container and VM images specified with these tools, and a container specified with them could be a drop in replacement for one specified with conda for example.
+			It is also possible to build container and VM images specified with these tools, and a container specified with them could be a drop in replacement for one specified with conda and Docker for example.
-			Unfortuntately these tools have yet to see wide adoption in the scientific / research computing communities and thus many packages used by thess communities are not packaged for these tools, (despite nixpkgs being the largest extant software package respoitory with >80,000 packages), hindering their broarder adoption.
+			Unfortuntately these tools have yet to see wide adoption in the scientific / research computing communities and thus many packages used by thess communities are not packaged for these tools, (despite nixpkgs being the largest extant software package respoitory with >100,000 packages), hindering their broarder adoption.
+			Use and awareness is growing and there are some excellent [case studies](https://bioinformatics.mdc-berlin.de/pigx/).
 			Nix is also cross platform working natively on MacOS, on windows via the windows subsystem for linux and even on android.
 			</p>
 			<p>